 Nothing better to encourage healthy eating than a stunning salad bowl, right?
 Handcrafted with bamboo by artisans in Vietnam using only natural varnishes and lacquers, this bowl from Bibol is as ecologically responsible as it is aesthetically pleasing.

-One of our favorite low waste swaps is cloth napkins!
-Besides saving money and a whole lot of trees in the long-run by avoiding purchasing single-use paper napkins, cloth napkins are so much softer and each meal feel a bit more elevated.
-We have so many lovely cloth napkins so it was really tough to choose one, but we landed on these flax linen napkins from Creative Women — the color is bright and vibrant yet warm and inviting and the stonewashed look gives it a homey feel.
+One of our favorite low-waste swaps is cloth napkins!
+Besides saving money and a whole lot of trees in the long-run by avoiding purchasing single-use paper napkins, cloth napkins are so much softer and each meal feels a bit more elevated.
+These handcrafted 100% cotton napkins feature bright and vibrant colors with warm and inviting design.
+Each pattern is meticulously hand-printed by master block printers in a small artisan cooperative in India.

 KAZI’s stunning, multicolored drink coasters are guaranteed to add character.
 Handmade with natural raffia and banana fibers and colored with natural dyes, KAZI sources all their materials from native African fibers that are readily available for their artisans.